Skip to main content

 Cover page of FS-1187g, Wildfire Crisis, February 2024 publication on top of a map of the Northwestern United States.

-In January 2022, the Forest Service launched a robust, 10-year strategy to address the wildfire crisis in the places where it poses the most immediate threats to communities.
-The strategy, called “Confronting the Wildfire Crisis: A Strategy for Protecting Communities and Improving Resilience in America’s Forests,” (leer en español) combines a historic investment of congressional funding with years of scientific research and planning into a national effort that will dramatically increase the scale and pace of forest health treatments over the next decade.
+In January 2022, the Forest Service launched a robust strategy to address the wildfire crisis in the places where it poses the most immediate threats to communities, critical infrastructure, and natural resources.
+The strategy, called “Confronting the Wildfire Crisis: A Strategy for Protecting Communities and Improving Resilience in America’s Forests,” (leer en español) combines a historic downpayment of congressional funding with years of scientific research and planning into a national effort that will dramatically increase the scale and pace of forest health treatments.
 Through the strategy, the agency will work with states, Tribes and other partners to addresses wildfire risks to critical infrastructure, protect communities, and make forests more resilient.

 Year 3 – 2024 – nearly $500 million investment expands critical work to reduce wildfire risk.